mooocella/DoodleCat/README.md

 I created a pygame that is based on doodle jump.
  Aside from the basic game features that make it playable.
 For example, random and moving platforms, collision detection, etc. Some special features include a Score and High Score Counter, a background that changes colours every 10 levels, a game over screen, and the ability to play the game again, given the player presses the space button.
  I attempted to add little fish and when the player 'collects' them, it gives them the ability to super jump.
 However, I have not been able to do so before the deadline.
 I will continue to work on it.
+ The respository includes my Doodle Cat code, the image I used for my player, and the fish I intend to use if I am able to progress my game.